-The Care Act (2014) helps to make care and support more consistent across the country.
+Caregivers must follow the principles of the Care Act (2014) so that vulnerable adults are protected from mistreatment and their quality of life improved.
+The Care Act helps make care and support more consistent across the country.

-- general responsibilities on local authorities including promoting people’s wellbeing, focusing on prevention and providing information and advice
+- responsibilities on local authorities to promote wellbeing, focusing on prevention and providing information/advice

 - new rights to support for carers on an equivalent basis to the people they care for

 - a legal right to a personal budget and direct payment

 - extension of local authority Adult Social Care responsibility to include prisons